Respecting Your Unique Needs

 As a special part of our holistic approach to hospice, we are proud to offer compassionate volunteers skilled in alternative support services.
 These include:

-uses trained animals and certified handlers to offer comfort and companionship to patients and families.
+We use trained animals and certified handlers to offer comfort and companionship to patients and families.

 Hand Massage with Aromatherapy

-promotes calmness, comfort and stress reduction.
+Calming scents and healing touch promote comfort and stress reduction.

-is the ancient Japanese healing art of "laying on hands," utilizing the power of touch to evoke deep peace and relaxation.
+The ancient Japanese healing art of "laying on hands," utilizing the power of touch to evoke deep peace and relaxation.